 \section{Conclusion}

-We introduced \emph{ReAcTree}, a hierarchical task planner that extends \emph{ReAct} by dynamically constructing an agent tree in the subgoal space.
+We introduced \emph{ReAcTree}, a hierarchical task planner that extends \emph{ReAct} by dynamically constructing an agent tree in subgoal space.
 Each agent node can reason, act, or expand the tree with new subgoals, while control flow nodes coordinate their execution through sequence, fallback, or parallel strategies.
-This design prevents the error accumulation typical of single-pass trajectories and makes long-horizon tasks more tractable.
-To strengthen in-context learning and coordination, we introduced episodic memory, which stores subgoal-level experiences for retrieval, and working memory, which shares environment-specific observations across nodes.
-Experiments on WAH-NL and ALFRED under partial observability show that \emph{ReAcTree} consistently outperforms strong baselines across diverse LLMs, demonstrating improved reliability, generalization to unseen environments, and even enabling smaller models to rival larger ones.
+This design prevents error accumulation typical of single-pass trajectories and makes long-horizon tasks more tractable.
+To strengthen in-context learning and coordination, we introduced episodic memory, storing subgoal-level experiences for retrieval, and working memory, sharing environment-specific observations across nodes.
+Experiments on WAH-NL and ALFRED under partial observability show that \emph{ReAcTree} consistently outperforms baselines across diverse LLMs, demonstrating improved reliability, generalization to unseen environments, and even enabling smaller models to rival larger ones.

 Despite these benefits, \emph{ReAcTree} still faces LLM-specific challenges, including hallucinations and limited capability to recognize failures.
 It also lacks mechanisms to revise incorrectly expanded subgoals and to handle instruction ambiguity.
 Future work will focus on mitigating hallucination, refining subgoal correction, and enabling clarification dialogues, ultimately advancing the robustness and deployability of \emph{ReAcTree} in complex, real-world environments.